Business Succession Planning for Small Business Owners in Massachusetts

 Family Business Owners and Estate Planning for the Family

-The family element in every family business can mean the difference between its success or failure during the transfer process.
-The retirement, disability or death of the business owner are all common events that can trigger a business transfer.
+The family element in every family business can be the difference between success or failure during the transfer process.
+The retirement, disability or death of the business owner are all common events that trigger a business transfer.

-Tough questions must be asked and answered.
+Tough questions must be asked and answered and prior to the triggering event, open communication must occur between family members in order for the business to transition to the next generation.
 Otherwise, a business that took decades to build can be destroyed overnight.

 For example, who will run the business after you?
+Who will run the day-to-day operations and who will continue on as the entrepreneur who will market, manage, and facilitate the vision of the business?
 Will it be your spouse, one of your children or a non-family member key employee?
 If your spouse will not run the business, will he or she still be financially dependent on it... or can you make arrangements to ensure they are financially independent of it?
+Will it be in the best interest of the family to sell the business at its highest value and ensure the value of the business is not diminished by your death?

 What arrangements have you made for the inheritance of your children who are not active in the business?
-Have you in-law proofed your estate?
+Do you want them to be treated equally or fairly?
+Have you protected your estate in the event of a child’s divorce?

-If your financial and estate plans are not carefully coordinated, there may not be enough cash to fund your objectives.
-An appropriately-funded estate plan can meet all of your people-planning objectives and provide liquidity for estate taxes (and business debts).
+If your financial and estate plans are not carefully coordinated, monitored, and updated, there may not be enough cash to fund your objectives.
+An appropriately funded estate plan where assets are aligned, verified, and tracked can meet all of your people-planning objectives and provide liquidity for estate taxes (and business debts).
 Life insurance, owned in the proper amount, type and manner, may be effectively used to fund such money matters.

 The Business Buy-Sell Agreement (BSA)

-A BSA is a lifetime contract providing for the transfer of a business interest upon the occurrence of one or more triggering events as defined in the contract itself.
-For example, common triggering events include the retirement, disability or death of the business owner.
-An interest in any form of business entity can be transferred under a BSA, to include a corporation, a partnership or a limited liability company.
-Also, a BSA is effective whether the business has one owner or multiple owners.
-As a contract, a BSA is binding on third parties such as the estate representatives and heirs of the business owner.
-This feature can be invaluable when the business owner wants to ensure a smooth transition of complete control and ownership to the party that will keep the business going.
+This type of coordinated planning using trusts, escrow agents, and BSAs is invaluable when the business owner wants to ensure a smooth transition of complete control and ownership to the party that will keep the business going.
 Subject to certain Family Attribution Rules under Internal Revenue Code § 318, a BSA can help establish a value for the business that is binding on the IRS for federal estate tax purposes as provided under Internal Revenue Code § 2703.

 Entity Buy-Sell, Cross-Purchase Buy-Sell